rich-newman/typescript-html-application-vs2017-template/README.md

 # TypeScript HTML Application Template
-A template for new projects in Visual Studio 2017, Visual Studio 2019 and Visual Studio 2022 that creates an HTML application with TypeScript.
+A template for new projects in Visual Studio 2017 and Visual Studio 2019 that creates an HTML application with TypeScript.
 This is the same template that that used to be in Visual Studio 2015.

 The project contains an HTML file, a CSS file and a TypeScript file with some basic sample code.